Porting Guide

 Other Number

 Numbers registered to the same postcode but not associated with the MBN.
-Other Numbers should be included in the porting request with a note to say if they are to be ported, ceased or retained.
+Other numbers should be included in the porting request and a note to say if they are to be ported, ceased, or retained.

 Porting request types

-There are 3 main categories of porting requests: Provide, Subsequent and Return to Range Holder
+There are three main categories of porting requests: Provide, Subsequent and Return to Range Holder.

 Provide